maniospas/Blombly/docs/setup.md

 occurrence.
 Consider those files as steps of a modular build process.
 Command line arguments apply to all of them, and [IO](basics/io.md) configurations described in the user guide carry over between the steps.
-For example, resource permissions and the virtual file system can be defined at one step and carried over to the next ones.
-Think of this as sharing the same execution environment across steps.
+Example configurations are resource permissions and the virtual file system.
-Directly run short code snippets instead of files by adding them as console arguments enclosed in single quotes.
+Directly run short code snippets instead of files in some steps by adding them as console arguments enclosed in single quotes.
 An example follows.

 <pre style="font-size: 80%;background-color: #333; color: #AAA; padding: 10px 20px;">
-> <span style="color: cyan;">./blombly</span> main.bb '!comptime{print("Compiled.")}'  --norun
+> <span style="color: cyan;">./blombly</span> main.bb 'print("Hi from the terminal.");'
-Compiled.
+Hello world!
+Hi from the terminal.
 </pre>

+!!! tip
+    Think of build process steps as programs running on the same virtual environment.

 ## Errors